PoliticalGraveyard.com

 QUITMAN (Soundex Q355) — See also SCHUITMAKER.

-QUITMAN: See also Yancey Quitman Caldwell — Albert Quitman May
+QUITMAN: See also Yancey Quitman Caldwell — John Quitman Marshall — Albert Quitman May

 Quitman, John Anthony (1799-1858) — also known as John A. Quitman — of Mississippi.
 Born in Rhinebeck, Dutchess County, N.Y., September 1, 1799.
 Democrat.
-Lawyer; member of Mississippi state house of representatives, 1826-27; delegate to Mississippi state constitutional convention, 1832; member of Mississippi state senate, 1835-36; Governor of Mississippi, 1835-36, 1850-51; state court judge in Mississippi, 1838; general in the U.S. Army during the Mexican War; candidate for Democratic nomination for Vice President, 1848, 1856; U.S. Representative from Mississippi 5th District, 1855-58; died in office 1858.
-Member, Freemasons.
-Presumed to have been deliberately poisoned at a banquet during the inauguration of President James Buchanan, in Washington, D.C., and subsequently died, near Natchez, Adams County, Miss., July 17, 1858 (age 58 years, 319 days).
+Lawyer; cotton and sugar planter; member of Mississippi state house of representatives, 1826-27; delegate to Mississippi state constitutional convention, 1832; member of Mississippi state senate, 1835-36; Governor of Mississippi, 1835-36, 1850-51; state court judge in Mississippi, 1838; general in the U.S. Army during the Mexican War; candidate for Democratic nomination for Vice President, 1848, 1856; U.S. Representative from Mississippi 5th District, 1855-58; died in office 1858.
+Member, Freemasons; Scottish Rite Masons.
+Slaveowner.
+While in Washington, D.C., for the inauguration of President James Buchanan, he became ill with "National Hotel disease" (attributed to poison, but probably dysentery), and subsequently died, near Natchez, Adams County, Miss., July 17, 1858 (age 58 years, 319 days).
 Interment at Natchez City Cemetery, Natchez, Miss.; cenotaph at Congressional Cemetery, Washington, D.C.

 Books about John A. Quitman: Robert E. May, John A. Quitman: Old South Crusader